bruibro/personal-website/content/authors/admin/_index.md

   url: https://www.eurecom.fr/en

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student in Communications Systems
+bio: PhD Student in Communications Systems

 # Interests to show in About widget
 interests: